 When you create an SI from a candidate SI, all matching candidate SIs in the current view are converted, and the system creates and activates a pattern to do the same.
 After the pattern is activated, it converts all matching candidate SIs in the datastore.

-For more information on creating SIs from candidate SIs, see Candidate software instances.
+For more information about creating SIs from candidate SIs, see Using candidate software instances.

 Most automated data creation and maintenance in BMC Discovery is performed by TPL patterns, but models created this way are not maintained with TPL.
 They are automatically maintained by the system.
 To transfer some model definitions from one instance of BMC Discovery to another, you export and import the models, rather than transferring TPL.